nyankittone/eggsh/goals.md

   autocomplete, built-in and configurable command suggestions when the user types something in wrong, and whatever else I can think of.
 * Eggsh should *feel* fast to use interactively.
 There should be no perceivable delay when starting the shell or running commands.
-Performance of running shell scripts is also important, but not as high-priority as making things feel smooth interactively.
+Performance of running shell scripts is also important.
 * Eggsh should have *some* kind of module and/or configuration system that is fast to load from (i.e. not executing shell commands).

+# What are NOT design goals of Eggsh?
+* Making heavy use of multithreading.
+Maybe a couple threads here and there, but overall, the program will probably be single-threaded.
+* Windows support.
+My shell is built for POSIX and POSIX only.